jayniz/zeta/README.md

 ### 3. Authentication

 If your infrastruture configuration file is HTTP Basic auth protected, or in a private repository on github (that would be a good idea), make sure you `export HTTP_USER=username` and `HTTP_PASSWORD=secret` and *Zeta* will use that.
-If you host on github, the use your username and generate an API token to use as the password.
+If you host on github, then use your github username as `HTTP_USER` and generate an API token to use as the `HTTP_PASSWORD`.

 ### 4. Usage: Without ruby (CLI)